superfluid-finance/superfluid-sentinel/README.md

 ```

 Then edit `superfluid-sentinel.service` to match your setup.
 You need to set the working directory to the root directory
-of the sentinel, the username to execute with and the path to npm on your system.
+of the sentinel, the username to execute with and the path to yarn on your system.
 Then you can install and start the
 service:

 ```